anastasakis-g/sql-schema/README.md

 # Step 1
 Create a MySQL database.<br />
-Create a user and grant all privileges to this user using the following temrinal commands:
+Create a user and grant all privileges to this user using the following terminal commands:
 ```
 mysql> create database db_name;
 mysql> use db_name;